-Delayed mowing would provide nectar and pollen for rapidly-vanishing insect species.
-A study showing that the biomass of insects in nature areas had declined by a massive 75pc in just 27 years in Bavaria shocked Germany into the gravity of the situation.
+Delayed mowing will provide nectar and pollen for rapidly-vanishing species.
+A study that show how the biomass of insects in nature areas has declined by a massive 75pc in less than thirty years in Bavaria has shocked Germans into the gravity of the situation.

-Massive loss of biodiversity has arrived in Europe in a big way and suddenly the powerful farming industry, along with chemical companies supplying devastating toxic insecticides find themselves seriously challenged for the first time.
+Massive loss of biodiversity has arrived in Europe in a big way.
+The powerful farming industry, along with chemical companies supplying devastatingly toxic insecticides find themselves seriously challenged for the first time.

-New measures boost organic ways of producing food and reducing toxic chemicals such a neonics.
-Wildlife in its broadest sense, including for example bees and butterflies is being supported by government.
+New measures boost organic ways of producing food and reducing toxic-chemicals such as neonics.
+Wildlife in its broadest sense, including for example bees and butterflies, is being supported at last by government.

-Many crops such as lucerne and clover for example can provide flowers that will foster pollinating insects; but they are usually cut before any nectar is produced.
+Many crops such as lucerne and clover for example can provide flowers that will foster pollinating-insects; but they are usually mown before any nectar is produced.

-Delayed mowing for a portion of the pasture, allowing the crops to flower, may marginally reduce production but would certainly support pollinators like honeybees that would greatly increase the yield of sunflowers, fruit orchards and linseed, for example.
+Delayed mowing of a portion of the pasture, allowing the crops to flower, may marginally reduce production.
+But that would certainly support pollinators like honeybees that would greatly increase the yield of almonds, fruit-orchards and linseed in adjacent fields, for example.

-Many berries, macadamia nuts and butternut produce almost no yield without insects.
-Delayed mowing of a portion of pastures would have immense positive consequences for biodiversity, but how do we support the clover farmer who in delaying mowing is providing food for bees that would pollinate plums and peaches?
+But how do we support the clover-farmer who by delaying mowing is providing food for bees that would pollinate his neighbours' plums and peaches?
 He may be altruistic but sees no personal benefit.

 It is estimated that one in four mouthfuls of our food is pollinated by honeybees.

-In Europe less than 10pc of agricultural land is managed organically and the ambitious goal is to raise that to around 30 percent.
-In America less than 1% of farms are grown on the principles of humus and no weedicides.
-It comes as no surprise that the health status of the people in the United States is astonishingly low.
+In Europe less than 10pc of agricultural land is managed organically; the ambitious goal is to raise that to around 30 percent.
+In America less than 1% of farms are grown on the principles of humus and no pesticides.

-The hens will love the newly-mown clover added to their feed.
-All creatures great and small will be winners, but we will have an untidy lawn.
+The hens love the newly-mown clover added to their feed if it is first allowed to seed.
+All creatures great and small will be winners but we for a season have an untidy lawn.